shaunreichman/investment_tracker/docs/FUND_MODELS_REWRITE_SPEC.md

 ## Conclusion

-This complete rewrite approach is the right choice for establishing professional-grade enterprise architecture.
-By leveraging the existing service architecture and integrating NewFundManager as core, we will achieve:
+This complete rewrite approach with optimal file structure is the right choice for establishing professional-grade enterprise architecture.
+By leveraging the existing service architecture, integrating NewFundManager as core, and implementing separate files by responsibility, we will achieve:

 - **Professional Standards**: Enterprise-grade maintainability and scalability
 - **Performance**: O(1) operations replacing O(n) legacy methods